rystills/T-Spin-Tutor/README.md

 # T-Spin-Tutor
-Aids players in setting up T-Spins in Puyo Puyo Tetris
+Aids players in setting up T-Spins in Puyo Puyo Tetris, using real-time screen analysis and a transparent overlay.
-Requirements:
--Python 3.x
--PyAutoGUI for analyzing the screen
--Tkinter for rendering the overlay (this should already be installed if you are using a typical Python install)
+Requires Java to run (1.8 or later is recommended, but earlier versions should still work)